 What is the evolution strategy for the language?

-What are the reasons behind using the console window (or the X-terminal in Linux) is also used to draw graphics?
+What are the reasons behind using the console window (or the X-terminal in Linux) for drawing graphics?

 Is nuBASIC free?

-nuBASIC is free, open source and distributed under MIT license since version 1.48.
+Yes, nuBASIC is free, open source, and distributed under the MIT license since version 1.48.
 You can download the source code and binaries from either SourceForge or GitHub.

 The standard documentation for the current stable version of nuBASIC is available in the nuBASIC Reference section of the website.
 User Guides in both PDF and ODT formats, available in English and Italian, can be found at https://sourceforge.net/projects/nubasic/files/documentation/.

 Why C++11, and what is C++11?

-How to obtain support or submit bug reports?
+How can I obtain support or submit bug reports?

-For support or bug reports, you can send an email to me, email@example.com and I will answer you as soon as possible.
+For support or bug reports, you can send an email to email@example.com, and I will respond as soon as possible.

 Thank you all!